 Pediatrics is a branch of medicine dealing with the development, medical care, and diseases of children.
 Pediatricians are concerned with the physical, emotional, and social health of children from birth to young adulthood.
 Pediatric care encompasses a broad spectrum of health services ranging from preventive health care to the diagnosis and treatment of acute and chronic diseases.
 Pediatricians understand the many factors that affect the growth and development of children.

-Following their residency, some pediatricians elect an additional one to three years of training in a subspecialty, such as neonatology (the care of sick and premature newborns) or pediatric cardiology (the diagnosis and treatment of heart problems in children).
+Following medical school and residency training, some pediatricians elect an additional one to three years of training in a subspecialty, such as neonatology (the care of sick and premature newborns) or pediatric cardiology (the diagnosis and treatment of heart problems in children).
 These pediatric subspecialists generally are called on to consult with general pediatricians when a patient develops uncommon or special problems.
-If a subspecialist is ever needed to treat your child, your regular pediatrician will help you find the right one for your child’s problem.

 Note: This definition was prepared to help consumers find reliable health resources on the web.
 This site is not responsible for the information on other sites.
 The information here — and on all websites — is not intended to be a substitute for care given to you by a health professional.